nbfigueroa/franka_interactive_controllers/doc/icra-demo-instructions.md

 $ ...
 ```

 ### 2a.
-If you want to record demonstrations you can run the gravity compensation controller (in another terminal):
+To record demonstrations you can run the gravity compensation controller (in another terminal):
 ```
 $ ...
 ```

 ### 2b.
-To execute a motion policy load cartesian impedance (twist) controller (in another terminal):
+To execute a learned motion policy load cartesian impedance (twist) controller (in another terminal):
 ```
 $ ...
 ```